senecajs/senecajs.org/src/pages/get-started/index.md

 The code for the sample above is available in the [sum-reuse.js][] file.

 ## Patterns are unique
-The action patterns that you define are unique.
+The action patterns that you define are **unique**.
 They can trigger only one function.
 The patterns resolve using the following rules:

 * More properties win.